 This whole drone business is a real "swings and roundabouts" affair right now.
 So why not have a DJI Mavic Pro vs DJI Phantom 4 shootout?

-Whilst the DJI Mavic appeared to be the new big thing and even “trumping” the Go Pro Karma, where it could fail for me is image quality…image quality is king in my world!
+The DJI Mavic appeared to be the new big thing and even "trumped" the Go Pro Karma.
+Where it could fail for me is image quality.
+Image quality is king in my world!

 You need to watch all three videos below and read on to find out just how good the Mavic is.
-Never take the opinion of just one video, especially when the product is so new as your choice could be made on errors in judgement by the reviewer.
+Never take the opinion of just one video, especially when the product is so new.
+Your choice could be made on errors in judgement by the reviewer.

 Anyway, it seems from this comparison that the Mavic is geared towards being a handy, take anywhere drone more for amateur, enthusiast and/or fun flyers.

 Casey Neistat - DJI Mavic Pro vs DJI Phantom 4

 Based on Casey's video alone, I certainly wouldn't use this as a back up or professional B-roll footage for my business.
 I'm not even sure I would want one now at all.

 Casey says he would definitely sacrifice image quality for convenience any day of the week.
 Not me.
 I would "re-compromise" between the two and settle for a Phantom 4 as B camera or dare I say it…